gohugoio/hugo/content/concept.md

 3. **2017-03-20** Pull request/add to Hugo Rep
 3. **2017-??-??** Add to Hugo repo for release with v20, currently scheduled for 2017-03-27.

 [^1]: At this point, not too much of the URL structure has changed that considerably.
 I've been fastidious about adding aliases wherever possible and trying to retain URLs whenever still applicable.
-That said, the [current list of aliases is quite large](/contribute/documentation/#be-mindful-of-aliases).

 [admonitions]: http://docutils.sourceforge.net/docs/ref/rst/directives.html#admonitions
 [Content Modeling]: https://alistapart.com/article/content-modelling-a-master-skill